 Salad Bars to Schools

-Our Salad Bars to Schools program grants K–12 schools the equipment and technical assistance they need to successfully implement a salad bar.
+Salad Bars to Schools grants K–12 schools the equipment and technical assistance they need to successfully implement a salad bar.

 Salad Bars to Schools

-Our Salad Bars to Schools program grants K–12 schools the equipment and technical assistance they need to successfully implement a salad bar.
+Salad Bars to Schools grants K–12 schools the equipment and technical assistance they need to successfully implement a salad bar.

 About

-Our Salad Bars to Schools program provides schools equipment grants containing a salad bar and related accessories, as well as staff training and marketing resources to support increasing student participation.
+Our Salad Bars to Schools program provides schools with equipment grants that include a salad bar and related accessories, as well as staff training and marketing resources to support the successful implementation of a salad bar.

 Grant Package Details